JoshuaChu2004/joshuachu2004.github.io/collections/_homepage/about.md

 <div class="break"></div>

-Currently, I'm a **Software Engineering Intern** at VBO Tickets, contributing to a platform-wide front-end upgrade.
+In the Summer of 2025, I was a **Software Engineering Intern** at VBO Tickets, contributing to a platform-wide front-end upgrade.
 I developed a new WebGL-powered seat map using PixiJS, designed to render up to 100,000 seats simultaneously with smooth performance — a major scalability improvement for large venues.
 I also implemented a dynamic sidebar using JavaScript, C#, HTML, and CSS, enabling users to sort and select seats in real time by price, value, or availability.

 <div class="break"></div>